PA-R29sY2F0bG1hbg/Clear_User_Download/README.md

 #| :| 	/^(o.o)^\    Version: 1.0

 # ADVICE
- - Set the script as task scheduler
-       Action arguments - windowstyle Hidden -file "path to script"
+ - Set the script as task scheduler and configure it as you want to get the popup for cleanup your user downloads Action arguments - windowstyle Hidden -file "path to script"

 # INFO